No Devolución: Writing and recording

-Style and lyrics
+Composition and lyrics

-Musically, the record has been described as being atmospheric, dark and moody.
 Unlike previous Thursday albums, Geoff Rickly did not compose any guitar parts for No Devolución.
 He wanted to let the members "who actually do the playing on the album [take] charge," and allow them to experiment with "new sounds and directions."
 According to Rickly, each song on the album explores its own musical direction and "vibe" resulting in a collection of sonically diverse songs.
+Influences such as My Bloody Valentine and Mogwai in particular came to the forefront on the album.

 The music is also a departure from the sound found on Thursday's earlier albums.
 This idea is supported by the album title which translates from Spanish to "no returns."

+Musically, the record has been described as being atmospheric, dark and moody.
 The vocal style has also evolved from previous Thursday albums.
 Rickly described his singing style as "desperate" and at the top of his range in the past, but for No Devolución he gives a more "sung delivery" that better paired with "beautiful passages."

 While writing for No Devolución, Rickly's marriage was described as being "on the rocks," which had an effect on some of the lyrics.
 All of the songs center themselves around the concept and theme of devotion.
 The song "No Answers" analyzes the difficulties in maintaining a friendship with a former lover.
 According to Rickly, after being in a relationship with someone for an extended period of time, "there's more important levels to the relationship than simple romance."
 Another common lyrical theme on No Devolución is how religious symbols can inadvertently divide the masses, which is most exemplified on the song "A Gun in the First Act."
 The song "Stay True" was written about Touché Amoré—a group that Rickly knows through his vinyl-only label, Collect Records.
 He stated, "In thinking about what I wish for them, their band and all the mistakes I hope they don't make I recalled all the mistakes I had made."

-Rickly noted that the end of Turnpike Divides has a similar lyrical structure to Shudder to Think's "X-French Tee Shirt."
+Rickly noted that the end of "Turnpike Divides" has a similar lyrical structure to Shudder to Think's "X-French Tee Shirt."
 Rickly wanted to do a long, complex circular melody which Fridman noted was similar to what OK Go tried on another song.

+Guitarist Tom Keeley has stated that "Past and Future Ruins", and particularly its chorus riff, were influenced by Silversun Pickups.